0x41111111/misc/docs/ios-debugging.md

 If all goes well, you should see a fair bit of terminal output, including some hex dumps of your machine and your device communicating with one another.

 Go to http://localhost:9221 and verify that your device is present.
 Click it and you should see all the tabs that you have open.
-(I advise not clicking on these, the built in dev tools that come with the proxy don't work too well)
+(I advise not clicking on the tabs themselves, the built in dev tools that come with the proxy don't work too well)

 Use Control-C to stop the proxy.
 Assuming you installed the [RemoteDebug adapter](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter), you should now start it and configure your dev tool of choice to use it.